KualiCo/easy-cursors/README.md

 ##### `onUpdate(callback:Function)`

-triggers when any cursor in the state is updated.
+Triggers when any cursor in the state is updated.
 Useful for calling render.

 ##### `offUpdate(callback:Function)`

 ##### `cursor():Cursor`

-get a cursor pointing to your state
+Get a cursor pointing to your state

 ##### `replace(data:Object)`

-replace the data and trigger updates.
+Replace the data and trigger updates.
 You don't normally need to call this.
 Instead, write data to a cursor

 ### Cursor

 ##### `get(key:string):Cursor`

+Returns a cursor pointing to a child property

-##### `value:any`
+##### `value:any` Property

+Render the value of a cursor:

+    var cursor = this.props.cursor
+    var person = cursor.value
+    return <div>Name: {person.name}</div>

+Set the value of a cursor:

+    function onChange(e) {
+      cursor.value = {name: e.target.value}
+    }

 ##### `update(func:(val:T) => T))`

+Set the value of a cursor with a pure updating function.
+The function will be passed the current value of the cursor and should return the new value.

+    function onChange(e) {
+      cursor.update(function(person) {
+        var newPerson = copy(person)
+        newPerson = e.target.value
+        return newPerson
+      })
+    }

 ##### `delete()`

+Delete the cursor from its parent.
+Works on arrays and objects.

+    function onDelete() {
+      cursor.delete()
+    }

 ##### `toArray():[Cursor]`

+Turn a cursor pointing to an array into an array of cursors pointing to the children

+    var content = itemsCursor.toArray().map(function(cursor) {
+      var item = cursor.value
+      return <TodoItem cursor={cursor} key={item.id} />
+    })